klpragna-04/Spotify-Advanced-SQL-and-Query-Optimization/README.md

 10. **Optimize JOIN Operations**
 ### EXAMPLE
 **BY USING INDEXES**

-Here’s a more polished and concise README description for your GitHub repository:

----

 ## Initial Query Performance Analysis
 We performed an initial analysis of a query using `EXPLAIN ANALYZE` to retrieve the top 5 tracks by **Taylor Swift** from a Spotify table, ordered by the number of streams in descending order.
 Below are the performance metrics for the initial query: